-You can pay your Capital One credit card by phone by calling the automated customer service line at (800) 227-4825.
-You’ll be asked to say or type the last 4 digits of your card number and Social Security number.
+You can pay your Capital One credit card over the phone by calling the number you see on the back of your card: (800) 227-4825.
+You’ll be asked to say or type the last 4 digits of your card number and Social Security Number.

 Once you enter your information, you’ll get a summary of your credit card account, including the balance and any upcoming due dates.
 After that, you can make a credit card payment by saying “make a payment,” saying or typing the payment amount, and choosing which account you’d like to pay with.
 The automated service will then confirm your payment details.
 When you confirm the details, the payment will be scheduled and made within one day.